nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 - Photoresistors like [*CdS photoresistor*](https://www.adafruit.com/product/161) used to evaluate the Light level of the specific Road or square during night time

--InfraRed Sensors like [*TSOP38238*](https://www.adafruit.com/product/157) to extrapolate how many people will pass through that street within night time frames
+- InfraRed Sensors like [*TSOP38238*](https://www.adafruit.com/product/157) to extrapolate how many people will pass through that street within night time frames

-- Sound Sensors like [*TS-US-115-CA*](https://www.amazon.com/DAOKI-Sensitivity-Microphone-Detection-Arduino/dp/B00XT0PH10/ref=sr_1_3?keywords=Arduino+Sound+Sensor&qid=1647773484&sr=8-3) capturing Loudness of that area Data Captured
+- Sound Sensors like [*LM393*](https://components101.com/modules/lm393-sound-detection-sensor-module) capturing Loudness of that area Data Captured

 - Antenna like [*RS PRO N*](https://it.rs-online.com/web/p/antenne-multibanda/1766867)